meltwater/served/docs/Routing.md

 /first/second/third
 ```

-And would only ever match the request path: **"/first/second/third"**
+And would only ever match a request path starting with: "**/first/second/third**"

 ###Variable

-A variable segment is a RESTful resource parameter that can exist in any section of your pattern, it is defined between curly braces ('{' and '}') and can have an optional parameter name which will cause the variable to be parsed and captured in request.params under that name.
+A variable segment is a RESTful resource parameter that can exist in any section of your pattern, it is defined between curly braces and can have an optional parameter name which will cause the variable to be parsed and captured in request.params under that name.

 The syntax is as follows: